brianjfrank/Sports-Analytics-Midterm/README.md

 # NFL Age and Performance Analysis Summary

 ## Introduction
 The study explores the correlation between age and player performance in the National Football League (NFL) from 2014 to 2022.
-By using Fantasy Points as a proxy for performance, the analysis aims to determine when players are at their peak and when they experience a decline due to age.
-The insights gained can guide team front offices in drafting players to optimize performance.
+By using Fantasy Points as a proxy for performance, the analysis aims to determine when players are at their peak and when they experience a decline due to age. **Notably, survivorship bias plays a critical role in shaping the conclusions drawn in this study.**

 ## Data Collection and Cleaning
 Player performance data was sourced from FantasyPros.com, with Madden data from Maddenratings.weebly.com and age data from pro-football-reference.com.
 Extensive cleaning involved categorizing positions, calculating percentile grades, and merging offensive and defensive player data.